lawlipyang/AIPM_S2G1_GrpF/Project_Documentation/C-Project_Implementation.md

 ### Deliverables

+#### Hardware Requirement:

-Hardware Requirement: Hardware Requirement: For the hardware, our group use our own laptop to develop the system with different specification.
+For the hardware, our group use our own laptop to develop the system with different specification.

 #### Software Requirement:

-For the software, our group used python programming language to implement the code for intelligent module in recognizing object, MobileNets a computer vision models for TensorFlow and PHP programming language to design the interface in the website and database connection.
+For the software, our group used python programming language to implement the OpenCV DNN Detection Model.
+MobileNets Architecture and Single Shot Detector (SSD) is used in the training of weight and configuration parameters for the model.
+MobileNets-SSD design also provides a good result in extracting real-time  video

 #### Intelligent System Architecture: